GB's Wightman takes stunning world 1500m gold

 Ingebrigtsen took silver in 3:29.47, with Spain's Mohamed Katir third.

-Wightman's father, Geoff, is the stadium announcer in Eugene and was able to call his son's victory before racing down to hug him.
+Wightman's father, Geoff, is the stadium announcer in Eugene and was able to call his son's victory.

 "That's my son and he's world champion," Geoff told the Hayward Field crowd.